-tended symmetry.
+extended symmetry.
 Fortunately, asymptotic freedom informs us that the observed interaction strengths at a large distance can be different from the basic strengths of the seed couplings viewed at short distance.
-To see if the basic theory might have the full symmetry, we have to look inside the clouds of virtual particles, and to track the evolution of the couplings.
-We can do this, using the same sort of calculations that underlie Figure 3, extended to include the electroweak interactions, and extrapolated to much shorter distances (or equivalently, larger energy scales).
-It is convenient to display inverse couplings and work on a logarithmic scale, for then the evolution is (approximately) linear.
-When we do the calculation using only the virtual particles for which we have convincing evidence, we find that the couplings do approach each other in a promising way, though ultimately they don't quite meet.
-This is shown in the top panel of Figure 10.
+To see whether the basic theory might have the full symmetry, we have to look inside the clouds of virtual particles, and to track the evolution of the couplings.
+We can do this by using the same sort of calculations that underlie Fig. 3, extended to include the electroweak interactions, and extrapolated to much shorter distances (or equivalently, larger energy scales).
+It is convenient to display inverse couplings and work on a logarthmic scale, for then the evolution is (approximately) linear.
+When we do the calculation using only the virtual particles for which we have convincing evidence, we find that the couplings do approach each other in a promising way, although ultimately they don't quite meet.
+This is shown in Fig. 10 Upper.